holidaycheck/tech-blog/_posts/2019-06-18-questions-every-unit-test-should-answer.md

 });
 ```

-Simple change in test's description made it very clear _why_ this endpoint is called.
+A simple change in the test’s description made it very clear _why_ this endpoint is called.
 Should there be some significant payload going with it, I would even be tempted to create a separate unit test to explain why such payload.

-Here's another case you might stumble upon:
+Here’s another case you might stumble upon:

 ```javascript
 describe('Modal component', () => {